JoshBroomberg/easy-jupyter/README.md

 # Easy Jupyter

-Run Jupyter notebooks without the pain of a messy python/conda environment.
-This repo provides an easy way to run Jupyter tools inside clean, flexible docker containers.
-It also makes it easy to run on your machine as well as on an AWS instance of any size.

-The solution below will allow you to:

- - Launch a notebook server with one command - Python3, R and Julia are supported out the box.
- - Persist your work to your hard drive - no additional work required.
- - Install your own Python packages - install once, use forever.
- - Connect to Jupyter from Google Colab - for added power with the Colab interface and tools.
- - Run Jupyter on AWS instances with 2-64 cores and 1Gb to 1Tb of RAM.
+Run Jupyter notebooks on your machine and in the cloud with one command.

+## Why Easy Jupyter?

+Jupyter is great but mantaining a stable installation and environment can be painful - especially when you want to use more advanced functionality.
+Easy Jupyter gives you a clean, up-to-date and feature-rich environment + running server in one command.

+**Make Jupyter Great (Again)**

+With Easy Jupyter, you get:
+ - Kernels for Python 3, Python 2 (coming soon), R and Julia.
+ - Seamless PDF export with improved templates for easy project submission.
+ - Pre-configured extensions for spell-check, python in markdown, live markdown previews etc
+ - Themes which improve the look and feel of notebooks.
+ - Pre-configured compatibility with Google Colab to run Colab notebooks with local resources.

+**Run Jupyter in the Cloud**

+Move Easy Jupyter from local to cloud execution with one command to access more CPUs, GPUs and RAM.
+Easy Jupyter will:

+- Help you manage the life-cycle of your AWS instance with minimal AWS know-how.
+- Keep your environment and config completely consistent across local and remote servers.
+- Allow you to connect to the remote Jupyter server without any manual authentication/routing.
+- Provide two way file sync to make moving data and code painless.

+**Run Large Experiments on Cloud Clusters**

+Easy Jupyter includes tools which make it easy to launch and connect to [Ray](https://github.com/ray-project/ray) clusters.
+[Ray](https://github.com/ray-project/ray) is a powerful tool for running Python jobs on clusters of machines.
+[Ray-Tune](https://ray.readthedocs.io/en/latest/tune.html) makes it easy to run experiments/searches over large parameter spaces on many machines - great for ML/Modeling.

-## 1. Initial setup
+## 1. Installation

+**NOTE: Easy Jupyter is Mac/Linux only**.
+This will change soon.

 - Install Docker and launch the docker Daemon.
-Note that the number of cores/RAM can be set under preferences in Docker.
-The resource constraints of docker will affect the resources available to Jupyter.
+Note that the number of cores/RAM can be set under advanced preferences in the Docker menu bar app.
+These settings control the resources available to Jupyter.

-- Clone this repository and place it into a location where you are comfortable keeping it for as long as you will use this project (we keep scripts in the repo rather than installing anything into bin folders).
-- cd into the repository on your local machine: `$ cd /path/to/repo`
+- Clone this repository and cd into it: `git clone git@github.com:JoshBroomberg/easy-jupyter.git && cd easy-jupyter`

-- Run `bash ./bin/install.sh && source ~/.bash_profile`.
-This will install the execution shim into your bash profile file and reload your terminal.
+- Run `bash install.sh && source ~/.bash_profile`.
+This will install the execution shim into your bash profile and reload your terminal.

-  - If you get a permission error, you may need to make this file executable with `chmod +x ./bin/install.sh)`.
+  - If you get a permission error, you may need to make this file executable with `chmod +x ./install.sh)`.
-  - If the test step below doesn't work, restart your terminal to manually reload from the bash profile file.
+  - You need to run `source ~/.bash_profile` in every terminal window which was open prior to install.
+It may be easier to simply restart the terminal.

 - You can now use the `easy-jupyter` command line function to interact with Jupyter.
-Run `easy-jupyter test-config` to check that everything is set up right!.
+Run `easy-jupyter test-config` to check that everything is set up right!

+- If the test step doesn't work, restart your terminal and try again.

 ## 2. Running Jupyter Locally

 For the commands below to work, you must have the docker daemon turned on.
+You should see a Docker icon in your menu bar.

 - Run `easy-jupyter notebook` to run Jupyter notebook locally.
-It should be available at `localhost:8888`.
+The server will be available at `localhost:8888`.
-- You can also run `easy-jupyter lab` to run Jupyter Lab locally.
+- Run `easy-jupyter lab` to run Jupyter Lab locally.
+It will be available in the same location.

-NOTE: the directory in which you run these commands will become the root directory for your notebook server.
-Any changes you make from the notebooks/server will persist in this directory.
-This isn't true for AWS, see section 4 below.
+NOTE: just like with Jupyter, the directory in which you run these commands will become the root directory for your notebook server.
+Any changes you make from the notebooks/server will reflect instantly in this directory. *This isn't true when running on AWS, see section 4 below*.

-## 3. Customizing Jupyter

-A copy of the standard Jupyter Config is provided (with some tweaks) as part of this repo in the `jupyter_config` folder.
-This folder is mounted onto the jupyter container at run time.
-This allows for two kinds of customization.

- 1. Changes made from the Jupyter server settings - like activating extensions - are persisted beyond the container life-cycle and will be used on the next run.

- 2. You can also change the settings in the local files in this repository by hand and have them used by Jupyter at run time.
-For example adding a new nbconvert template.
-You must restart the server for these changes to take effect.

-## 4. Customizing the Docker Image

-By default, the runner scripts will pull a pre-built image from DockerHub.
-However, you may want to change your image to install new packages or change the runtime.
-You will need to rebuild the image for changes of this kind to be used by the runner commands.

-After following the instructions in the subsection below, run `easy-jupyter build`.
-This will rebuild the image.
-Following this, your image will be used by the runner commands **but only in local runs**.
-Running a custom image in AWS is not yet supported.

-To switch back to the original version of the image, you will need to destroy your custom image using the standard docker interface for deleting local images: see [here](https://lmgtfy.com/?q=deleting+docker+images)

-### 4A: Adding new python packages

-- Add the package to the `requirements.txt` file in the repo.
-Use the standard name==version format for this.
-You can create formatted requirements file contents from your local env with `pip freeze` and then copy-paste the output to the file.
-- Rebuild your image with `easy-jupyter build`.

-### 4B: Customizing the server

-You may use the docker file to make changes to the core installation of Jupyter or change anything else about the configuration of the runtime.
-Any changes here will also require rebuilds.

-## 5. Running on AWS
+## 3. Running Jupyter on AWS

-NOTE: You should stay in the same active folder in your terminal for the complete life-cycle of the run.
-This allows for automatic data syncing.
+**NOTE: Running on AWS will incur costs.
+You should only use AWS if you are comfortable incurring these costs.
+Pricing for instance types per hour can be found [here](https://aws.amazon.com/ec2/pricing/on-demand/).**

-### 5A: Initializing an AWS instance
+### 3A: Initializing an AWS instance

 - Create an AWS account and/or log in to your AWS console.
-Navigate to IAM and create a user with Administrator Access permissions.
-You should give this user programmatic AWS access when asked and write does the access key and secret code.
+Navigate to IAM and create a user with **Programmatic Access** and **Administrator Permissions**.
+  - There is a guide for this [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).
+  - Don't forget to write down the access key and secret key in a safe place for the next step.

 - Create a file at `~/.aws/credentials` with content which follows the format below.
-You can do `touch ~/.aws/credentials` and then `nano ~/.aws/credentials`.
+You can run `nano ~/.aws/credentials`, paste in the text below and then press `ctrl+o`, `enter`, `ctrl+x`.

 ```
 [default]